serlo/frontend/README.md

 ### Adding styles

-You can attach [styles](https://styled-components.com/docs/basics#getting-started) to each html element and use them in your component:
+You can attach [styles](https://styled-components.com/docs/basics#getting-started) to html elements and use them in your component:

 ```tsx
 // pages/helloworld.tsx